 Extended Page Tables

 Performance in a virtualized environment is close to that in a native environment.
-Virtualization does create some overheads, however.
-These come from the virtualization of the CPU, the MMU, and the I/O devices.
-In some recent x86 processors AMD and Intel have begun to provide hardware extensions to help bridge this performance gap.
-In 2006, both vendors introduced their first generation hardware support for x86 virtualization with AMD-Virtualization (AMD-V) and Intel® VT-x technologies.
-Recently Intel introduced its second generation of hardware support that incorporates MMU-virtualization, called Extended Page Tables (EPT).
+However, virtualization does create overhead.
+It comes from the virtualization of the CPU, the MMU, and the I/O devices.
+In some recent x86 processors, AMD and Intel have begun to provide hardware extensions to help bridge this performance gap.
+In 2006, both vendors introduced their first-generation hardware support for x86 virtualization with AMD-Virtualization (AMD-V) and Intel® VT-x technologies.
+Intel introduced its second generation of hardware support that incorporates MMU-virtualization, called Extended Page Tables (EPT).
 EPT-enabled systems can improve performance compared to using shadow paging for MMU virtualization.
 EPT increases memory access latencies for a few workloads.
 This cost can be reduced by effectively using large pages in the guest and the hypervisor.

 Input/Output Memory Management Unit